 What if my courses abroad change?

-Students must often make changes to their coursework abroad due to cancelled classes or time conflicts.
-Because this happens so frequently, OIE has developed a simple procedure for gaining new course approvals abroad.
+Students sometimes make changes to their coursework abroad due to canceled classes or time conflicts.
+Because this happens frequently, OIE has developed a simple procedure for gaining new course approvals abroad.
 Students who have made changes to their course registration abroad should use the Follow-up SATC Form found online to update their courses with their academic advisors.

 What else do I need to do while abroad?

 While away from Pittsburgh, students remain registered at Carnegie Mellon and are encouraged to stay in touch with academic advisors and OIE for course changes and other important information.

 Look for our study abroad e-newsletter, Tartan Travels, sent via email.
 This newsletter provides useful cross-cultural information, Carnegie Mellon contact information and helpful reminders.

 Register with the United States (or home country) Embassy and sign up for warden messages.

 Check the OIE website and emails from the department regarding special opportunities such as the Fifth Year Scholar program, honor society nominations, and other important deadlines that may occur while students are away.

 What if something happens to me while I’m abroad?

 The OIE staff is a valuable resource for students and family members throughout the study abroad experience.
 Should students have any serious problems or emergencies overseas, we will assist in any way we can.
 Students should first contact their study abroad program as they are on the ground and can be of more immediate assistance.